 - continued to make sure that biodiversity is integrated into the plans for new housing estates e.g. sustainable long term management of public open spaces, protecting trees and hedges, meadows and wildlife corridors as well as providing for sustainable drainage, children's play, active travel routes and an attractive environment for new residents and their neighbours.
 We have also checked the ecological impact of over 1,400 planning applications.
-We have used GIS mapping to create a more complete picture of how the biodiversity mitigation sites fit with other opportunities across Rhondda Cynon Taf. - continued to check that developers deliver the long-term biodiversity mitigation to which they committed as part of the planning agreements. - worked to develop a 'living landscape' project with partners, including the Wildlife Trust, developers and other local organisations, with the aim of launching a pilot in the south of the County Borough during 2019-20. - continued to manage grassland and grass verges so that we develop and increase the number of sites providing wildflower and pollinating insect habitat. - obtained grant funding for three years to March 2022 to continue our 'Healthy Hillsides' work following a successful joint partnership bid to develop grass fire mitigation on 6 sites in RCT which will be put in place next year.
+We have used GIS mapping to create a more complete picture of how the biodiversity mitigation sites fit with other opportunities across Rhondda Cynon Taf. - continued to check that developers deliver the long-term biodiversity mitigation to which they committed as part of the planning agreements. - building on the above, we are developing a 'living landscape' project with partners, including the Wildlife Trust, developers and other local organisations, with the aim of launching a pilot in the south of the County Borough during 2019/20. - continued to manage grassland and grass verges so that we develop and increase the number of sites providing wildflower and pollinating insect habitat. - obtained grant funding for three years to March 2022 to continue our 'Healthy Hillsides' work following a successful joint partnership bid to develop grass fire mitigation on 6 sites in RCT which will be put in place next year. - continued to identify and progress other priorities for the Council so that it meets its 'Biodiversity Duty', this includes working with services so that they are able to integrate work to support healthy ecosystems into everyday tasks e.g. grass cutting and vegetation management. - continued to manage conservation grazing sites which help to sustain those species rich Sites of Importance for Nature Conservation.
+The sites are Dare Valley Country continued to take steps to improve air quality, particularly in those few areas that are linked to high levels of pollution.
+Steps include awareness raising, traffic management pollution.
+Steps include awareness raising, traffic management and schemes to relieve congestion and park and ride and bus lane improvements.
+You can see more detailed information in our latest Air Quality Progress Report.